(Disclosure: Some of the links below may be affiliate links)

 Interestingly, after 20 days, the stock started going back up.
 And since that point to the middle of June, the stock has been very volatile.
 It is currently much higher than it was before the first wave.
 But it has not been higher than during the first wave.

-We do not really know what is driving the second wave.
+We do not know what is driving the second wave.
 But many investors on the wallstreetbets forum are still playing for the stock to go higher.
 So, w will have to wait and see how high it can go and who will win.

 After finding out that some stocks were heavily shorted (betting against the stock) by hedge funds, some investors from the WSB subreddit decided to make the price surge to make these hedge funds lose money.
 In a few days, they managed to increase the price of GameStop stock (and other stocks) very quickly.
 As a result, several hedge funds lost a lot of money.

 But after trading in these stocks was halted by many brokers, the price went back down very quickly.
 So many investors that entered the bet too late lost a lot of money.
-But many investors that started from the wallstreetbets forum made a lot of money by selling at the right moment or even by still holding shares.
+But many investors that started from the wallstreetbets forum made a lot of money by selling at the right moment or still holding shares.

 This is a very interesting story about the stock market and its volatility.
 Some very determined (and wealthy) investors can cause significant shifts in the market.
 And hedge funds that are supposed to know what they are doing can lose a lot of money very quickly.